kartoza/rezoning-2-project/README.md

 - Browse the website at: [Rezoning technical docs](https://kartoza.github.io/rezoning-2-project/)

-- View on the browser using the following commands:
+- View on the browser locally using the following commands:

 ```
 cd ./docs